ovh/docs/pages/cloud/managed-bare-metal/service-migration/guide.en-gb.md

 ##### **OVHcloud provided Veeam Backup**

-If OVHcloud provided Veeam is currently in use to backup VMs on the source infrastructure, it will be necessary to recreate the backup configuration for the VMs in the destination HManaged Bare Metal post-migration.
+If OVHcloud provided Veeam is currently in use to backup VMs on the source infrastructure, it will be necessary to recreate the backup configuration for the VMs in the destination Managed Bare Metal post-migration.

 Here is a checklist of aspects to take into account: